 Now the House is making numerous referrals as it relates to those that we only recently learned.

-Uh, then in fact, oh, we have all the evidence you could ever want needed or at all that proves all of this is true.
+And he'd go out that same day or night on MSDNC or fake news CNN or leak to the New York Toilet Paper Times or the Washington Compost that in fact, oh, we have all the evidence you could ever want needed or at all that proves all of this is true.

-Never none of it was true.
+None of it was true.

 Never was.

-Three years, we then put the country through absolute hell, and there was no need.
+Three years, we then put the country through absolute hell and there was no need.

-He's been on this since March, uh actually before that, of twenty seventeen, when we started getting into the illegal surveillance unmasking, leaking raw intelligence, and Greg Jarrett, Fox News uh legal analyst, author of two best-selling books, The Russia Hoax and Witch Hunt, on this very topic.
+And Greg Jarrett, Fox News legal analyst, author of two best-selling books, The Russia Hoax and Witch Hunt, on this very topic.

-Uh John, let's start with the news and let's start with you.
+John, let's start with the news and let's start with you.

-Yeah, two breaking News stories.
+Yeah, two breaking news stories.

-And what this annex shows is that there was agreement between the FBI, the NSA, the CIA, the intelligence community, that the Steel dossier was politically sensitive, mostly uncorroborated, and that it came from a man that the intelligence community knew had been leaking to the news media the evidence he was sharing with the FBI.
+And what this annex shows is that there was agreement between the FBI, the NSA, the CIA, the intelligence community that the steel dossier was politically sensitive, mostly uncorroborated, and that it came from a man that the intelligence community knew had been leaking to the news media the evidence he was sharing with the FBI.

-Uh this is damning.
+This is damning.

 Unbelievable.